abbruzze/kernal64/README.md

 ### Installation
 Go to https://github.com/abbruzze/kernal64/releases/latest and download and unzip on your computer the latest version.
 Be sure to have a jre (1.8 or above) in the path and launch the **k64.bat** or **k64.sh** or **k128** equivalent for 128 emulator batch file, depending on your operating system.
-I experienced a boost in performance using the new JRE 1.9.
+I experienced a boost in performance using Java 9+.

 Windows users that want shell support (for --help command line, for example) could use the **k64s.bat** or **k128s.bat** scripts.